terefang/odd6rpg/lite/200-character.md

 * Doubt – Represents a character's ability to trust and rely on their own abilities.
 Characters who suffer from doubt may suffer penalties to their rolls and become less effective in decision making.

-### Secondary Attributes

-Secondary attributes are additional attributes that are used to represent a character's active physical or mechanical abilities.
-These attributes may not be as central to a character's concept or role, but still are important for gameplay and determining success in certain actions.

-* Size (SIZ) – Represents a character's physical size, which can affect things like their reach in combat and their ability to fit into small spaces.

-* Move (MOV = PHY + AGL) – Represents a character's speed and mobility, it can be used to determine how far a character can move in a round of combat or how quickly they can cover distance in the game world.

-* Perception (PER = RE + AL) – Represents a character's ability to perceive their environment and any potential threats or opportunities, in a more general sense than the awareness attribute, it can affect a character's ability to spot hidden objects or notice subtle changes in their environment. (aka Conflict Perception)

-* Initiative (INI = RE + AWA) – Represents a character's ability to react quickly and make the first move in combat, It can be used to determine the order of turns in combat and who goes first.

-* Defense (DEF = PER ÷ 2) – Represents a character's ability to evade or block incoming attacks, it can be used to determine how well a character can dodge, block or parry a blow in combat

-When calculating Defense always round down.

 ## Character Backgrounds